g-leech/argmin-gravitas/_includes/opinions/health.md

 	</li>
 	<br>
 	<li>
-		In the general population, multivitamins have no net health benefit, and are even potentially harmful.
-More generally, antioxidants are not net positive.
+		In the general population, <a href="{{multi}}">multivitamin use does not reduce mortality</a>, and are even potentially harmful owing to overdosing beta-carotene and vitamin E. More generally, antioxidant supplements are not net positive.
 Many dietary supplements have no effect. <br>
 		(<i>Confidence</i>: 80%)
 	</li>
 	<br>
 	<li>
-		Vaping is a <a href="{{vap}}">really remarkable</a> public health measure: thousands of times less carcinogens, increased cessation change, <a href="{{second}}">massively reduced second-hand exposure</a>.
-All of the reported acute deaths involve bootleg vaping fluid.
-Banning vaping and not smoking is a perfectly perverse policy which should be expected to shorten Californians' lives by thousands of years per calendar year.<br>
+		Vaping is a <a href="{{vap}}">really remarkable</a> public health measure: thousands of times less carcinogens, increased cessation change, <a href="{{second}}">massively reduced second-hand exposure</a>, incredibly low cost.
+All of the reported acute deaths involve bootleg vaping fluid with excess vitamin E. Banning vaping and not smoking is a perfectly perverse policy which should be expected to shorten Californians' lives by thousands of years per calendar year.<br>
 		(<i>Confidence</i>: 70%)
 	</li>
 	<br>